meesuny/traffic_stops/README.md

 # Data

 The primary source of traffic stop data will be this site: https://data.virginia.gov/Public-Safety/Community-Policing-Data-July-1-2020-to-August-31-2/2c96-texw.
 Due to the volume (1.88 rows with 20 columns), the data will be extracted to Rivanna using an API.
-Additional data on community demographics will be gathered from the Weldon Cooper Center, and this data together with the traffic stop data will be stored in a relational database.
+Additional data on community demographics will be gathered from the Weldon Cooper Center (https://demographics.coopercenter.org/), and this data together with the traffic stop data will be stored in a relational database for analysis.

 The text of the specific code sections that were cited as violations in the data will be gathered (i.e., scraped) from the government website (https://law.lis.virginia.gov/vacodefull/title46.2/) and presented together with all other analysis in the final dashboard.